MalchuL/GNCA/README.md

-# Growing Neural Cellar Automata
+# Growing Neural Cellular Automata

 This repository is reimplementation on PyTorch code from this [blog](https://distill.pub/2020/growing-ca/)